rabits/asocial.co/README.md

 Also, you can freely travel through your or any known line of line.

 ### Overlays
-Allows you to edit someone else's data - your changes will be attached and overlap the original data.
+Allows you to edit data of anyone - your changes will be attached and overlap the original data.

 ### Bitcoin wallet
 You profile ID & device ID is a bitcoin address, so you can send or receive money using this addresses.